SatwikReddySripathi/Multiclass_Disease_Classification/README.md

 6. Run the DAG by clicking on the play button on the right side of the window
 7. To stop the docker containers: click ctrl+c in the terminal to kill all the containers

+## DVC (Data Version Control):
+This is the crucial open source tool to track the changes in the data through out the machine learning pipeline.
+Thus, allowing us to track the changes in the data over the time making it reproducible and traceable.
+DVC maintains Git repositories minimal and clutter-free by keeping meta-information apart from data.
+It's smooth integration with Git makes it possible to handle code, data, and models efficiently.
+This method guarantees that project states may be readily rebuilt and streamlines collaboration.
+For machine learning workflows to remain reliable and intact, DVC's emphasis on data versioning is crucial.
+In this project, the data from the local is uploaded to GCP using DVC.
+This ensures remote storage of data.

+## Google Cloud Computing:
+Google Cloud Platform is a suite of cloud computing services offered by Google that provides a series of modular cloud services including computing, data storage, data analytics, and machine learning, alongside a set of management tools.
+For this project, One must create a service account on google platform services: https://console.cloud.google.com/.
+One must create a GCP Bucket and store data and models for the efficient performance of the project.

+## Integration of Docker and Airflow:
+The code essential to execute Airflow is located in the `docker-compose.yaml` file.
+We can deliver our data pipeline with the necessary dependencies installed by using Docker and containerization.
+This makes it platform independent, so our data pipeline will work effectively on Windows, Mac, or Linux.

+## Data Extraction:
+`get_data_from_gcp.py` is the module resposnible for fetching the data from the GCP Bucket and stores the image and metadata.
+This also includes compression of the images and storage of the image and metadata into pickle file.

+## Schema and Statistics Generarion:
+This module automates data validation, schema generation, and statistics collection for the data pipeline.In `schema_generation.py`, it uses TensorFlow Data Validation (TFDV), it ensures data integrity, consistency, and quality across training, evaluation, and serving datasets.
+By defining a standardized schema, this step enables data drift detection, bias assessment, and robust data handling, forming a critical part of our end-to-end machine learning pipeline.

+## Anomalies Detection:
+The `anomaly_detection.py` script is a utility within this project that performs data validation and anomaly detection.
+It ensures data consistency by loading and analyzing datasets against a predefined schema using TensorFlow Data Validation (TFDV).
+The script loads data from a pickle file, applies schema validation, and reports anomalies, aiding in data quality management.
+This script ensures to check various data issues, including image formats, label correctness, class distribution, and schema conformity, making it an indispensable tool for preprocessing medical imaging data format, and quality.

+## Augmentation and Pre-processing:
+read me about `preprocessing.py`

+## Optimized Pipeline:
+insert airflow gantt chart image

 ## Data Storage and Model Registry
 ## Pipeline
 ## Application Interface